 Methodology: How We Know This

-• ALM Corp’s analysis of 1.2M ChatGPT responses — tracked retrieval vs citation rates across 500K+ unique queries
+ALM Corp’s analysis of 1.2M ChatGPT responses — Tracked retrieval vs citation rates across 500K+ unique queries.
+Measured the two-stage funnel and citation failure rates.

-• Fuel Online’s study of 1,000+ domains — correlated Domain Authority, backlink profiles, brand search volume, and schema implementation with citation rates
+Fuel Online’s study of 1,000+ domains — Correlated Domain Authority, backlink profiles, brand search volume, and schema implementation with citation rates.
+Established r-values for each ranking factor.

-• Digital Bloom’s analysis of 325K+ indexed prompts — measured citation lift from schema markup, original research, and content structure
+Digital Bloom’s analysis of 325K+ indexed prompts — Measured citation lift from schema markup, original research, and content structure.
+Covered AI platforms including ChatGPT, Perplexity, and Gemini.

 Sample timeframe: January 2023 – December 2024.
 All correlation coefficients calculated using Pearson’s r.
 Citation rates measured as percentage of retrieved pages that appear in final AI-generated answers with attribution.